 When the URL is visited, our Cloudflare technology will look at the visitor and determine whether it is valid or not.
 For example, it can look at the IP of the visit and compare it against problem IPs, or it can determine via the method of visit whether it is a bot or not.

 The challenge adds a short (around 3 to 5 seconds) delay before your page is loaded.
+It may also require your supporters to tick a box.

 Your legitimate supporters would not be blocked by this and can continue as normal.